-During the remaining quarters of 2013, we expect general and administrative expenses to increase in absolute dollars as compared to the first quarter of 2013 due to anticipated higher payroll and related costs attributable to increased hiring.
+During the remainder of 2013, we expect general and administrative expenses to increase in absolute dollars as compared to the first three quarters of 2013 due to anticipated higher payroll and related costs and facilities-related costs attributable to increased hiring, investment in information technology and planned facility expansion.

-Amortization of Acquired Intangible Assets.
+Amortization of Acquired Intangible Assets

 Amortization of acquired intangible assets consists of amortization of intangible assets acquired in business combinations and amortization of acquired license rights.

-Amortization of acquired intangible assets increased 27%, or \$1.3 million, to \$6.1 million for the three months ended March 31, 2013 as compared to \$4.8 million for the three months ended March 31, 2012.
-The increase in amortization of acquired intangible assets for the three months ended March 31, 2013 as compared to the same period in 2012 was primarily due to the amortization of assets related to the acquisitions of Blaze, Cotendo, FastSoft and Verivue during 2012, partially offset by the write-off of intangible assets recorded as part of the divestiture of our ADS business.
-Based on our intangible assets at March 31, 2013, we expect amortization of acquired intangible assets to be approximately \$15.3 million for the remainder of 2013, and \$18.8 million, \$16.2 million, \$11.4 million and \$7.6 million for 2014, 2015, 2016 and 2017, respectively.
+The increase in amortization of acquired intangible assets for the nine months ended September 30, 2013 as compared to the same period in 2012 was primarily due to the amortization of assets related to the acquisitions of Blaze, Cotendo, FastSoft and Verivue during 2012, partially offset by the write-off of intangible assets recorded as part of the divestiture of our Advertising Decisions Solutions business in 2013.
+The decrease in amortization of acquired intangible assets for the three months ended September 30, 2013 as compared to the same period in 2012 is related to the completion of amortization of intangible assets acquired in previous years.
+Based on our intangible assets at September 30, 2013, we expect amortization of acquired intangible assets to be approximately \$4.9 million for the remainder of 2013, and \$20.6 million, \$18.8 million, \$14.0 million and \$9.5 million for 2014, 2015, 2016 and 2017, respectively.